 14: "Victors' Justice"?: the war crimes' trials

 The International Military Court of Justice that convened at Nuremberg (November 1945 - October 1946) was described by one British judge as 'the greatest trial in history.'
-Over the subsequent seventy years, historians have debated the form and content of the trial, its meaning and legacies.
-Where some regard it as the cornerstone of a new era of human rights-consciousness, enshrining the concept of 'genocide' in international law while admitting vivid Holocaust testimony and visual evidence into the court, others consider the Nuremberg trial as problematic in both its precepts and procedures.
-In this seminar, we will consider the conduct and ramifications of the trial through two optics: first, the perspective of one notable contemporary observer, Rebecca West, and second, the lens of historiography.
+Over subsequent decades, historians have debated the form and content of the trial, its meaning and legacies.
+Some regard it as the cornerstone of a new era of human rights-consciousness, enshrining new norms (such as 'crimes against humanity') into international law while admitting vivid testimony and visual evidence into the court.
+But other critics consider the Nuremberg trial as problematic in both its precepts and procedures, such as its failure to make 'genocide' the central crime of which the indicted were accused, and the Soviets' role in the proceedings.
+In this seminar, we will consider the conduct and ramifications of the trial through two optics: first, the perspective of one notable contemporary observer, Rebecca West, a British reporter and novelist; and second, the lens of historiography.

 Seminar questions: